 Physiological and biochemical tests can discriminate Psm races 1 and 2 from other P. syringae isolates.
 Agglutination and indirect-ELISA showed that Psm race 1 and race 2 are very uniform, but indicated a high variability amongst other P. syringae isolates (Vicente et al. 2004.
 Eu J Plant Pathol.
 110: 337-351).
 The results of rep-PCR also showed that the Pss isolates are highly variable and the Psm isolates are generally very uniform within each race (Vicente and Roberts.
 2007.
 Eu J Plant Pathol.
 117: 383-392).

 Pathogenicity tests are still necessary to discriminate the pathogenic Pss isolates.

-Current work: We have collaborated with NIAB EM (East Malling), the University of Reading and Imperial College, to compare whole genome sequences of representative strains of Pss, Psm and non-pathogenic Pseudomonas strains from cherry.
+Recent work: We have collaborated with NIAB EM (East Malling), the University of Reading and Imperial College, to compare whole genome sequences of representative strains of Pss, Psm and non-pathogenic Pseudomonas strains from cherry.
 This work has been published in Hulin et al. (2018) New Phytologist. doi: 10.1111/nph.15182

 For more information, please contact Joana G. Vicente.